Summer Internship Stipend Program

 The application has a rolling deadline, beginning February 22, 2017, and ending May 19, 2017.
 The links below provide further information about the internship stipend.

 Scholars are responsible for obtaining their own internships.
 Please visit your institution's career center website or office for a list of internship opportunities.
 Keep an eye on the Cookie Jar and Facebook postings for opportunities, too.

-For those interested in either the Cooke Breakthough Collaborative Fellowship or the Cooke National Council for Community and Education Partnerships Internship, note that the application process and timeline is different from the Summer Internship Stipend.
+For those interested in the Cooke National Council for Community and Education Partnerships Internship, note that the application process and timeline is different from the Summer Internship Stipend.
 Further information can be found here.

 Contact us at 1-800-846-9025 or email firstname.lastname@example.org, if you have any questions regarding the internship program.